Khant-Khine/Linear-Regression-powered-Arduino-Traffic-System/README.md

   <li>Verifying the Program</li>
   Please press the verify button on the top left of the Arduino IDE screen.
   <li>Uploading the Program</li>
+  Please press the upload button on the top left of the Arduino IDE screen.
 </ol>

 ## How to operate the Python code